 Luckily for budget-savvy travelers, there is an increasing proliferation of vacation rental sites, like HomeAway, FlipKey and peer to peer marketplaces, such as Airbnb or HouseTrip.
 By renting someone's home, you may end up saving big, getting spared such expenses as parking, tipping, dining out, and WiFi.

-Book Weekends at Hotels Catering to Business Travellers
+Book Weekends at Hotels for Business Travellers

 Hotels that cater to business travelers and those that are near airports are often busier Monday to Thursday and actually reduce their rates on the weekends to be more attractive to leisure travelers.
 Consider booking these for weekend stays.